 R3 = Course is rotated every three years, either Fall or Spring

-OTA 0102 Introduction to Occupational Therapy: 2 semester hours.
+OTA 0102 Foundations of Occupational Therapy: 2 semester hours.

 This course introduces the student to the profession of occupational therapy and the health care system.
 The holistic approach of occupation as a concept and an orientation to ethics is provided.
 Information is presented that relates to the role of the occupational therapy assistant and includes the purpose, philosophy, and history of the profession.
-PREREQ: HO 0106, HE 2210, or HCA 2210 and acceptance into the program.
-COREQ: OTA 0107 and OTA 0124.
+PREREQ: Acceptance into the program.
 F

 OTA 0107 Therapeutic Activities: 3 semester hours.

 This course will provide a conceptual overview of activity analysis and practice skill in the therapeutic use of technology, manual arts, media, and activity (occupation).
 Planning, preparation, learning methods, and safety factors are emphasized.
 Therapeutic occupations will be approached using occupational therapy terminology from the Practice Framework Domain and Process.
-COREQ: OTA 0102.
+COREQ: Acceptance into program.
 F

 OTA 0110 Theory and Treatment of Psychosocial Dysfunction: 4 semester hours.

 This course will present descriptions of psychosocial dysfunction commonly treated in occupational therapy.
 Theories of occupational therapy treatment will be explored and students will practice a variety of techniques used in identifying and treating psychosocial disorders to promote rehabilitative change.
 Reading assignments, discussions, presentations, practice application of standardized assessments in lab, and structured learning activities will be utilized to prepare students to interact effectively and safely in psychosocial treatment situations.
-PREREQ: OTA 0107, PSYC 1101.
-COREQ: OTA 0115, OTA 0117, and PSYC 3301.
+PREREQ: Acceptance into the OTA program.
+OTA 0102, OTA 0107, PSYC 3301.
 S

 OTA 0115 Level I Fieldwork Placement I: 1 semester hour.